 The SUSTAIN COMPASS Coordinating Center envisions a world where organizations have all the tools to address multilevel trauma to ultimately transform organizational culture and practices.
-We believe these transformational changes will enhance the wellbeing of people living with HIV and truly end the HIV epidemic.
+We believe these transformative changes will enhance the wellbeing of people living with HIV and truly end the HIV epidemic.

-In order to achieve this goal, this request for proposals (RFP) will fund organizations to change their culture, practices, and systems to be trauma-informed (see graphic above).
+In order to achieve this goal, this request for proposals (RFP) will fund organizations to plan and implement changes to their organizational cultures, practices, processes, and systems (structural changes) to be trauma-informed.
+(Graphic above).
 Trauma-informed approaches can be applied to all of our content areas, (wellness, mental health, substance use, and telehealth) and its intersection with HIV.